abobija/esp-idf-rc522/README.md

 [![Component Registry](https://components.espressif.com/components/abobija/rc522/badge.svg)](https://components.espressif.com/components/abobija/rc522)

 This repository contains ESP-IDF library for communication with MFRC522 RFID card reader, packaged as ESP-IDF component.
+Library supports SPI and I2C protocols.

 > [!NOTE]
 > Component currently supports only reading of UIDs of RFID tags, which is enough for most applications.
 Feel free to open PR if you want to implement read/write data to the cards.